microsoft/HoloLens-Art-Recommendations/README.md

 # Frontend
 > Here we explain the Microsoft Hololens application.
 We link some important tutorials and then explain where we deviate to create a custom experience with our custom HTTP endpoint.
 We use Unity for development, test with the Hololens emulator, and finally deploy to the Hololens device itself for demo purposes.

-1. Choose what to display
+1. Getting Unity Set Up for Development
+> Getting Unity set up for the Hololens is beyond the scope of this project, so we make references to tutorials to get everything set up.

+Follow [this tutorial](https://docs.microsoft.com/en-us/windows/mixed-reality/mr-azure-302) to get set up with Unity and Hololens development.

+2. Deciding Information to Display
+> In the Unity code, we have a list specifying what type of information to display on the AR information UI panels.
+This list describes the fields that are available in the .csv that was created as part of the data formatting.

+Here is an example of topics to display for a given art piece:
-    - Title (always)
+- Title
-    - when available:
     - department
     - Culture
     - artistRole
     - objectEndDate
     - medium
     - creditLine
     - geographyType
     - classification

-# TODO

-- [ ] verify all data paths are correct in notebooks and server code
-- [ ] put data in a place where it can be grabbed if desired
-- [ ] accidentally committed private key in VisionManager.cs, so fix this in git is possible.
-- [ ] mount the python files instead of creating the image with them inside
-- two things left
-    - putting endpoint on a public IP and making it accessible
-    - using a second gesture other than tap (hold?)
+Note that form the topics listed above, only the ones that are included in the POST response are written in the Unity world.
+This is important because sometimes not all entries are available int he .csv file.
+The assumption is made that the "Title" field is always present because every object in the dataset should (hopefully) have a name.